-- (a) Application should be made in advance of arrival of the goods. - (b) for permission to import can be processed immediately provided all information is available and the application is considered to be urgent. - (c) Permits may be issued at any period of the year. - (d) Granting permission for the importation of tablet presses involves state and territory authorities and the Department of Home Affairs.
+- (a) Application should be made in advance of arrival of the goods. - (b) A permit to import would not normally be granted immediately as some conditions must be fulfilled.
+Checking of applicants' suitability to hold a permit generally takes some time and therefore permits cannot generally be issued immediately upon request.
+The application process generally takes 6 to 8 weeks.
+In some circumstances this process may take longer as the Department of Home Affairs relies on other law enforcement agencies to provide information to enable the authorised officer to make an informed decision on each application. - (c) Permits may be issued at any period of the year. - (d) Granting permission for the importation of tablet presses involves state and territory authorities and the Department of Home Affairs.
 Advice received from the relevant state or territory police force and the Australian Criminal Intelligence Commission (ACIC) plays a major role in the decision-making process.
 The Department of Home Affairs takes the responsibility to contact state and territory authorities as part of the decision-making process.